-destin Daniel Cretton captured the eyes of movie lovers everywhere with his début film “Short Term 12.”
+Destin Daniel Cretton captured the eyes of movie lovers everywhere with his début film “Short Term 12.”
 Delivering star Brie Larson to our lives, the film was a monumental achievement and had all of us ready for whatever he chose to give us next.
 That time has come with his adaptation of Jeannette Wall’s best-selling memoir “The Glass Castle” and with bumps along the way, the viewer is treated to a heartfelt and moving portrait of family and forgiveness.
-With Brie Larson in tow, and a magnificent performance from Woody Harrelson, “The Glass Castle” manages to get over the finish line.
+With Brie Larson in tow, and a magnificent performance from Woody Harrelson, “The Glass Castle” manages to get over the finish line, but only just.

 “The Glass Castle” tells the story of Jeannette Walls (played by Brie Larson), who recollects the adventures of her eccentric, resilient, and tight-knit family.
 The film looks at Jeannette during many points of her life.
 Jeannette is influenced by the joyfully wild nature of her deeply dysfunctional father (played by Woody Harrelson) and then finds the fiery determination to carve out a successful life on her own terms.

 It’s interesting to see what director Cretton can achieve with a budget.
 “The Glass Castle” is polished, slick, and wonderfully framed as it tells its story.
 Also taking writing duties, along with Andrew Lanham, the missteps come in the form of the details they choose to focus.